o3jvind/CanvasButton/README.md

 # cCanvasButton

-cCanvasButton er en custom control til XOJO og som navnet indikerer en knap baseret på en Canvas Control.
+cCanvasButton is a custom control for XOJO and as the name implies a button based on a Canvas Control.
-Knappen kan fungere som “Push Button”, “Toggle Button” og “Sticky Button” og har seks forskellige tilstande – nemlig:
+The button can function as a "Push Button", "Toggle Button" and "Sticky Button" and has six different modes - namely:

 Normal
 Hover